jpegleg/callsoup/README.md

 fetch.rs which sends a callback to a URL provided in a POST body

-The example functinoality with fetch inserts a BLAKE3 hash of the callback GET response body into redis, with the URL being the key.
-And then the stor functionality can retreive the hash by requesting the URL.
+The example functionality with fetch inserts a BLAKE3 hash of the callback GET response body into redis, with the URL being the key.
+And then the stor functionality can retrieve the hash by requesting the URL.
 This can be utlized for monitoring/observability purposes, but is really just an example that can be further modified to build out more advanced callback type functionality.